 The work of deciphering which archetypes belong to you is so important because it challenges you to get specific about who you are.
-If you are interested in knowledge and passing it on, could you choose just one of these three archetypes to identify yourself?
+If you are interested in knowledge and passing it on, could you choose just one of these two archetypes to identify yourself?
 How well do you know your hunger for learning?

 The mentor archetype not only invests in the student learning certain material, the mentor takes interest in the route the student goes with the know how.
 By definition, the mentor imparts advise.
 Advice is to “offer suggestions about the best course of action to someone” or “to give someone a recommendation about what should be done” (per Apple dictionary and Merriam-Webster dictionary respectively).